-In children, as bones are forming and developing, vitamin D deficiency may lead to ‘softer’ bones, resulting in conditions like rickets, or skeletal deformities such as knock knees and bow legs.
+In children, as bones form and develop, vitamin D deficiency may lead to ‘softer’ bones, resulting in conditions like rickets or skeletal deformities such as knocked knees and bow legs.
 Low vitamin D can also cause low calcium levels, which can cause muscle cramps and seizures in the very young.

 What problems can vitamin D deficiency cause in adults?

-Low levels of vitamin D are linked to bone conditions such as osteomalacia, where bones become soft or weak due to loss of calcium and other minerals, and osteoporosis, where bone density decreases, bones become more porous, and break due to weakness over time.
+Low vitamin D levels are linked to bone conditions such as osteomalacia, where bones become soft or weak due to loss of calcium and other minerals, and osteoporosis, where bone density decreases bones become more porous and break due to weakness over time.

 How can we increase vitamin D intake?

-Vitamin D levels can be checked through a blood test, and there are ways other than being exposed to sunlight to make sure that you get the right amount.
+Vitamin D levels can be checked through a blood test, and there are ways other than being exposed to sunlight to ensure you get the right amount.

 Some foods and drinks are fortified with vitamin D, especially in countries in the northern hemisphere.
 Cereals, margarine, and some dairy products, such as milk, may have vitamin D added to them.
 There are also foods in which vitamin D naturally occurs, such as egg yolks and fatty/oily fish.